aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-with-cncf-falco-and-aws-security-hub/README.md

 The project deploys a Lambda function, that enables receiving Falco security findings from AWS CloudWatch logs, formatting them in ASFF JSON format and integrating into Security Hub

-The `cdk.json` file instructs the CDK Toolkit how to execute your app - updated for CDK 2.0 per: https://docs.aws.amazon.com/cdk/v2/guide/migrating-v2.html.
+The `cdk.json` file instructs the CDK Toolkit how to execute your application.
+It was updated for CDK 2.0 per document: https://docs.aws.amazon.com/cdk/v2/guide/migrating-v2.html.

 This project is set up like a standard Python project.
 The initialization process also creates a virtualenv within this project, stored under the `.venv`